Anyone Had a Hartmann Procedure Reversal?

 patandwinnie55

-I also had a Hartmann’s in Jan 23 but mine was due to volvulus (twisted colon).
+I also had a Hartmann's in Jan 23, but mine was due to volvulus (twisted colon).
 Anyone had a reversal after that condition?
-I’m on the waiting list for later this year.
+I'm on the waiting list for later this year.

-@MoeMoe Your recovery diary was really interesting and helpful.
+@MoeMoe, your recovery diary was really interesting and helpful.

 DexieB

-Hi there, I had emergency Hartmann's surgery due to a perforation during a flexible sigmoidoscopy - got peritonitis and sepsis, spent 21 days in the hospital, woke up with a colostomy after surgery- they removed my sigmoid colon.
+Hi there, I had emergency Hartmann's surgery due to a perforation during a flexible sigmoidoscopy - got peritonitis and sepsis, spent 21 days in the hospital, woke up with a colostomy after surgery - they removed my sigmoid colon.
 I had the colostomy for 8 months - reversal was Jan 30, 2024.
 My surgeon did not do any tests leading up to the reversal - perhaps because I had no prior conditions (except cancerous polyp, but it was contained to the polyp) - just the perforation.

 The reversal went great and I only spent a few days in the hospital - I was eating the next day (unlike the first time in the hospital when I didn't eat for 8 days).
 I was going to the bathroom quickly after, and my habits got right back on track.
-I had serious reservations about getting a reversal, because I had such a horrific experience with the previous surgery...but I did not want to always be wondering 'what if I could have reversed it'.
+I had serious reservations about getting a reversal, because I had such a horrific experience with the previous surgery... but I did not want to always be wondering 'what if I could have reversed it'.
 So I took a leap of faith and I have no regrets.

-It took about 6 weeks for my old stoma site to heal up from the inside out with no staples or stitches, and the little cuts (laproscopic) healed pretty quickly.
+It took about 6 weeks for my old stoma site to heal up from the inside out with no staples or stitches, and the little cuts (laparoscopic) healed pretty quickly.
 I am eating and going to the bathroom normally, and am back to work as of last week!

 Best of luck to you in your decision - do what feels right to you!